swyxio/spark-joy/README.md

 - general http://animista.net
   - animate an existing svg https://svgartista.net/ (by the same people as animista)
 - general https://animejs.com/
+- https://www.theatrejs.com/ animate DOM elements or WebGL using a convenient visual editor that works along with the code you write.
 - motion graphics https://github.com/mojs/mojs
+- https://www.transition.style/ CSS transitions "My favourites are the ones that incorporate some hesitation in the animation, for an added uniqueness"
 - general https://daneden.github.io/animate.css/
+- https://animxyz.com/ Tailwind for animations, since you’re only using HTML classes.
 - general https://ianlunn.github.io/Hover/
 - Burgers https://march08.github.io/animated-burgers/
 - Burgers http://negomi.github.io/react-burger-menu/